EpicGamesExt/raddebugger/README.md

   programs to work with various features in the `raddbg` debugger.
 Does not depend on `base`.
-- `raddbgi_cons` (`CONS_`): Implements an API for constructing files of the RADDBG debug info file format.
+- `raddbgi_cons` (`CONS_`): Implements an API for constructing files of the RADDBGI debug info file format.
 - `raddbgi_dump` (`DUMP_`): A dumper utility program for dumping
-  textualizations of RADDBG debug info files.
+  textualizations of RADDBGI debug info files.
-- `raddbgi_format` (`RADDBG_`): Standalone types and helper functions for the RADDBG debug info file format.
+- `raddbgi_format` (`RADDBGI_`): Standalone types and helper functions for the RADDBGI debug info file format.
 Does not depend on `base`.
 - `regs` (`REGS_`): Types, helper functions, and metadata for registers on supported architectures.
 Used in reading/writing registers in `demon`, or in looking up register metadata.